AIR QUALITY FORECAST

 SEPTEMBER sees another month of weed pollen, possibly at its height early in the month if the summer has been cold and wet.

-OCTOBER is a much less problematic month with weed pollen dropping off significantly as the month goes on, although in some years the weed pollen may linger on until the end of the month, but this only happens if the summer has been very poor.
+OCTOBER is a much less problematic month with weed pollen dropping off significantly as the month goes on, although in some years the weed pollen may linger on until the end of the month, but this is only likely if the summer has been very poor.

 This Pollen Calendar was written for the Isle of Wight only.
 Other areas in Southern England often see Pollen peaks at slightly different times throughout the season.
 The information is based upon a mixture of national statistics, visual observations and photographic evidence.